gaultier/blog/advent_of_code_5.md

 second argument) explicitely.
 We could do that by using lots of `if`, but it is more readable to use pattern matching.

-Now, Scheme has a minimalistic core, so we do not get pattern matching out of the box, but we can easily add it with the package `matchable`.
+Scheme has a minimalistic core, so we do not get pattern matching out of the box, but we can easily add it with the package `matchable`.
 Let's install
 it: